-You can vary the effect of this stitch by changing the number of stitches, or number of thread or the color of the thread used.
+You can vary the effect of this stitch by changing the number of stitches, or the number of thread or the color of the thread used.

 10 Surface satin stitches

-This is an embroidery stitch which gives the effect of satin stitches on the face of the fabric but the technique of working this embroider is different than the usual satin stitches.
+This is an embroidery stitch that gives the effect of satin stitches on the face of the fabric but the technique of working this embroider is different than the usual satin stitches.